Yasmina Khadra: Military career, first novels, and Algerian trilogy

 At age 23, Khadra graduated from the Cherchell Military Academy (AMC), and joined the armed forces as a second lieutenant.
 He has published three collections of short stories and three novels under his real name between 1984 and 1989.

 In the early nineties, as a commander in the special forces, he was stationed at the Algerian-Moroccan border and in Oran Province, during the military deployment against Islamic fundamentalists, AIS and GIA.
 He suffered three nervous breakdowns, escaped two ambushes and was three times forced to land in a helicopter.

 In order to avoid a 1988 regulation, obliging soldiers to submit any written works to a military censorship board, Khadra published his further works under different pseudonyms, including 'Commissaire Llob'.
-Brahim Llob is also the name of the protagonist in a series of detective novels – the incorruptible, increasingly helpless police detective, who uncovers the grievances of Algerian society, including corruption and cliquism, and as a result gets between the frontlines of the Islamists and the powerful elite.
+Brahim Llob is also the name of the protagonist in a series of detective novels – the incorruptible, increasingly helpless police detective, who uncovers the grievances of Algerian society, including corruption and cliquism, and as a result, gets between the frontlines of the Islamists and the powerful elite.

 Following the publication of his first two books, Khadra could only get published abroad.
 To bypass the censorship, his wife signed his publishing contracts; in homage he later took as his pen name her first two names – Yasmina Khadra ("green jasmine blossom").

 In 1997, Khadra published the detective novel Morituri (Eng.
 2003), which was to bring him international recognition.
 Okacha Touita adapted and directed the film under the same title in 2004.
 Together with volumes Double Blank (1998, Eng.
 2005) and Autumn of the Phantoms (1998, Eng.
 2006), they form a trilogy, which portrays the Algerian Civil War and its background in a way that is both authentic and interesting.
 He has written these novels with a European (French) readership in mind as they focus on the psychological and social causes of Islamic fundamentalism using precise documentary detail and emotional intensity.
-He describes, from perspective of inspector Llob, Algerian everyday life and its omnipresent violence – bombings, corruption and the lack of economic prospects for large parts of the population.
-With these novels, he has succeeded in anchoring the genre detective novel in the Algerian literature.
+He describes, from the perspective of Inspector Llob, Algerian everyday life and its omnipresent violence – bombings, corruption and the lack of economic prospects for large parts of the population.
+With these novels, he has succeeded in anchoring the genre detective novel in Algerian literature.
 Together with his earlier books, Le Dingue au bistouri (1990) and La Foire des enfoirés (1993), they meet the formal criteria of the French roman noir subgenre.
-In the final volume, protagonist is discovered as the author behind the pseudonym Yasmina Khadra, is suspended from service, and dies.
+In the final volume, the protagonist is discovered as the author behind the pseudonym Yasmina Khadra, is suspended from service, and dies.

 Khadra himself managed to escape the same fate.
 In 2000, he quit the army to concentrate on literature and went with his family into exile in France via Mexico.